-Dr. Jones is an assistant professor in management.
+Dr. Jones is an associate professor in management.
 He received his Ph.D. in personality/social psychology from the University of British Columbia in 2011.
 After which he spent time studying corporate psychopathy as a postdoc and studied leadership as a visiting scholar.
 From there, he worked for six years as an assistant professor in Legal Psychology before transitioning to management.

 His research primarily focuses on how toxic personality traits (in particular, the Dark Triad and Dark Tetrad traits: Machiavellianism, narcissism, psychopathy, and sadism) predict unethical behavior across different environments.
 He also investigates the fundamental differences between long- and short-term deception across a variety of contexts, including cybersecurity.
 Finally, his research addresses strategies for dealing with dark personalities and preventing the harmful effects of deviant and counterproductive behaviors.